denten-books/plain-text/3-chapter.md

 between page and screen (the definition of isomorphism), obscuring material divergence beneath.
 The condition is not one of ephemeral, immaterial text, but one of text burdened with hardware and illegible control structure.
-The task of the critic becomes then to restore text to its proper digital form: to make it concrete and to free it from its arbitrary material constraints.
+The task of the critic becomes then to restore text to its proper mode of being in the concrete universal: to give it permanence in the world of ideas and to free it from its arbitrary material constraint.
 To lay bare the device literally would mean to make the mechanisms of naked political control visible.
 For any sort of reading to commence, one would first need to peel away the DOMs and the OSIs---today a task fraught with legal consequence.

 ### 3.7 Malicious Code Injection